Calculate your 1099 contractor take-home pay after self-employment taxes, federal and state income tax, and deductible business expenses.

 1099 contractors pay self-employment tax (15.3%), federal income tax, and state income tax.
 You can deduct half the SE tax from your income.

 Yes.
-If you expect to owe $1,000+ in taxes, you must make quarterly payments in April, June, September, and January.
+If you expect to owe $1,000+ in taxes, you may want to make quarterly payments in April, June, September, and January.

 Home office, equipment, software, internet, professional development, health insurance premiums, and other ordinary business expenses.